Bushido is not just something from the past. It is a way of thinking that still lives on in Japan today.

 Bushido’s Lessons for Today

-Even in the modern world, Bushido has relevance.
-The samurai hated selfishness and placed great value on respect.
 In kendo, for example, bowing to your opponent is just as important as striking them.
-Training is not about defeating others but about improving yourself — aiming for “a higher kendo” and “a better self.”
+Training is not about defeating others, but about improving yourself, aiming for a higher level of kendo and a better self.

 Experience Bushido Through Kendo in Tokyo